On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Modifications for the derivative nonlinear Schr odinger equation

 to hold provided that

 \end{proposition} We analyze the following generalized energy $E_0^{a,\lambda}$ for a smooth solution to \eqref{eq:dNLS}:

-In the following we carry out the program from Section \ref{section:shorttimeEnergyEstimates}.
-We have to take care of the change of dispersion relation and that the solutions are no longer real-valued.
-However, the symmetrized expression we find after considering the derivative in time is essentially the same as in Section \ref{section:shorttimeEnergyEstimates}:
+In the following we carry out the program from Section \ref{section:EnergyEstimatesMBO}.
+We have to take into account the change of dispersion relation and that the solutions are no longer real-valued.
+It turns out that the symmetrized expression when computing $\frac{d}{dt} E_0^{a,\lambda}$ is still close to the corresponding expression from Section \ref{section:EnergyEstimatesMBO}: